-No application will be considered until all items below are received.
+No application will be considered until the applicant completes the following requirements.
 Allow at least eight (8) weeks for processing.

-- 1. Submit application with \$25 check or money order and immunization form (provided by the University) of the applicant.
-To expedite the process, you may submit your application on line by visiting our website http://www.gsw.edu and also our international student website. - 2.
+- 1. Submit an application with a \$25 check or money order and immunization form (provided by the University).
+To expedite the process, you may submit your application online by visiting the GSW website and also our international student website. - 2.
 Submit official copies in English of secondary school transcripts and all college transcripts.
-You must submit your transcripts to an Evaluation Service and have an original evaluation sent directly to the Office of Undergraduate Admission.
-Southwestern accepts evaluations from Josef Silny & Associates, Inc. and American Association of Collegiate Registrars and Admission Officers (AACRAO). www.aacrao.org/credential/individual.htm.
-Student should request a course-by-course evaluation from an Evaluation Service listed above. - 3.
+You must submit your transcripts to an Evaluation Service and have an original evaluation sent directly to the Office of Undergraduate Admissions.
+Southwestern accepts evaluations from Josef Silny & Associates, Inc. and American Association of Collegiate Registrars and Admission Officers (AACRAO Students should request a course-by-course evaluation from one of the Evaluation Services listed above. - 3.
 Submit official Test of English as Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report.
-The minimum requirement for admission to Georgia Southwestern State University is 523/193/69-70 on the TOEFL and 6.5 on the IELTS for regular admission. - 1.
-TOEFL 69-70 (IBT) or IELTS 6.5 and above - required to take the COMPASS math placement test for possible placement in Learning Support - may enroll in regular credit English core course - exempt from Required High School Curriculum (RHSC) - 2.
-SAT/ACT scores without TOEFL or IELTS - with SAT/ACT English and math scores above cut-off for regular university admission, exempt from COMPASS placement testing, English Language Institute (ELI), RHSC - with SAT/ACT math score below cut-off for regular university admission, must write math placement test for possible placement in Learning Support
+The minimum requirement for admission to Georgia Southwestern State University is 523/193/69-70 on the TOEFL and 6.5 on the IELTS for regular admission.